Frankenstein: The Creature

-Part of Frankenstein's rejection of his creation is the fact that he does not give him a name.
+Frankenstein does not give him a name.
 Instead, Frankenstein's creation is referred to by words such as "wretch", "monster", "creature", "demon", "devil", "fiend", and "it".
 When Frankenstein converses with the creature, he addresses him as "vile insect", "abhorred monster", "fiend", "wretched devil", and "abhorred devil".

 In the novel, the creature is compared to Adam, the first man in the Garden of Eden.
 The monster also compares himself with the fallen angel.
 Speaking to Frankenstein, the monster says "I ought to be thy Adam, but I am rather the fallen angel".
 That angel would be Lucifer (meaning "light-bringer") in Milton's Paradise Lost, which the monster has read.
 Adam is also referred to in the epigraph of the 1818 edition: